-All students study Dance in Year 7 for a term as part of their P.E lessons and are taught by a specialist teacher.
-They will study one full unit with an optional unit being offered at the end of the year as part of their P.E rotations.
+All students study Dance in Year 7 once a fortnight as part of their P.E lessons and are taught by a specialist teacher.
+They will study three units over the course of the year.
 Students will have the opportunity to explore themes, express themselves and focus on building skills in composition, performance and appreciation of Dance.
-All the units taught over the year are designed to build skills within Creativity and Teamwork.
+All the units taught over the year are designed to build skills within Creativity and Teamwork and develop students’ technical skills which will support them alongside their P.E lessons.
+Please use the link to take you to an outline of the Year 7 topics.

 View outline of the Year 7 topics

 All students study Dance in Year 8.
-Students will have Dance once a week, for the duration of a half term as part of their P.E rotations.
+Students will have Dance once a fortnight as part of their P.E lessons.
 Students will study three units over the year.
 Students will continue to develop their skills in composition, performance and appreciation of Dance, through a variety of different stimuli.
 Students will also continue to develop their Creativity and Teamwork skills as well as beginning to Problem Solve whilst choreographing in a more complex and sophisticated way.
-Please use the link to take you to an outline of the year 8 topics.
+Please use the link to take you to an outline of the Year 8 topics.

 In Year 9, students get the opportunity to opt between a full Dance or full P.E pathway for the year.
 During their lessons, students will learn skills in preparation for the Dance BTEC currently studied in Year 10 and Year 11.
 Students will develop their composition, performance and appreciation of Dance through specific technique and choreography units.
 Students will also get the opportunity to learn professional repertoire and explore different styles of Dance.
-Through these units, there is also a careers focus, looking at the different careers on offer within Dance as well as transferable skills such as creating and delivering presentations as well as confidence brought from performing that students can use within other subjects as well as in their wider life.
-Please use the link to take you to an outline of the year 9 topics.
+Through these units, there is also a careers focus, looking at the different careers on offer within Dance as well as transferable skills such as the ability to research, as well as confidence brought from performing that students can use within other subjects, as well as in their wider life.
+Please use the link to take you to an outline of the Year 9 topics.

 Component 1 – Exploring the Performing Arts: 60 Marks